 So You Think You Can Dance Season 14, Episode 8 Preview

-In So You Think You Can Dance, Season 14, Episode 8, the remaining 20 contestants have graduated from The Academy.
-They have mastered hip-hop, contemporary, ballroom and jazz and now they must kill the stage to perform for votes from the viewers.
+In So You Think You Can Dance, Season 14, Episode 8, the final 20 competitors have left The Academy.
+They have passed the hip-hop, contemporary, ballroom and jazz rounds and now they must take the stage to perform for votes from the viewers.
 By the end of the two-hour event, America will finally have its top 10 dancers, who will be revealed live for the first time ever.
 “It’s the episode you can’t miss.”

 So You Think You Can Dance, Season 14: How to watch, TV info

 Schedule: 8 p.m.
 EST | FOX

 Judges: Mary Murphy, Nigel Lythgoe, Vanessa Hudgens